 How can I make my implants look natural?

 Simply tell your surgeon about your preference and he/she will guide you through the process of natural-looking implants.
 The right surgeon will make sure you get natural-looking results if that’s what you desire.
 Plus, choose an implant that looks proportionate to the rest of your body.
 If you go too big, they will look unnatural.
 The right Implant Placement can make your implants look more natural.

 Considerations Before Choosing a Breast Implant Technique

-Here are the Four things that your surgeon should consider when choosing your Breast Implant technique.
+Here are the four things that your surgeon should consider when choosing your Breast Implant placement technique.

 2. Importance of Breast Feeding

 Some women plan to have babies after they have gotten the implants.
 For some people breastfeeding their children is important.
 If that’s the case, discuss it with your surgeon in advance so he/she can choose a suitable technique for you.
 Some techniques will not enable you to breastfeed after having kids so discuss this matter during consultation.

 Your general body composition will play an important role in determining which technique will suit your body best.
 At times, surgeons can go ahead with only one technique.
 The general physiology of the body is the most important deciding factor.

 4. Your Surgeon’s Abilities, Skills Preference

 Some surgeons prefer one technique over the other.
 Look for a surgeon with the right skillset.